cbonoz/money22/README.md

 Pitch Deck: https://docs.google.com/presentation/d/1DpN8Aos2-_2VMGf9A4Bu4mOEFnyeR_77Zr2KYqiQFuo/edit?usp=sharing

+<b>Note this project is a hackathon proof of concept and would require additional work in order to be production ready</b>

 ### Motivation

 It's common to create small crypto social groups at work, but often that's where it ends.
 With WorkPools, you can set up custom investment pools with your friends and strategize the best ways to earn return on your crypto assets - without assuming the generally high volatility and risk associated with active trading.